 South Africa (Johannesburg)

-This isn’t clickbait: an electrical engineer based in South Africa has designed an automated locker system that allows people with chronic conditions to collect their repeat medication in just a few minutes.
+This isn’t clickbait: an electrical engineer based in South Africa has designed an automated locker system that allows people with chronic conditions to collect their repeat chronic medication in under two minutes as opposed to three hours.
+The technology-enabled ‘Pelebox’ by Technovera literally works with the click of a button; an SMS text message that unlocks relief.
 No more waiting for hours in long queues.

 In January 2014, Neo Hutiri was diagnosed with a chronic disease and spent six months regularly driving back and forth to his local clinic for treatment and medicine: “It’s really an unpleasant experience to wait the whole day just to manage your condition,” he explains.
 “Technovera is a technology solution that improves patient care by ending the indignity and exhaustion of long queues.”